 Reviewed by Nathan D. Wells

-Nathan D. Wells is an adjunct instructor of History and Government at Quincy College in Quincy, MA.
+Nathan D. Wells is an Adjunct Professor of History at Quincy College, Quincy, Massachusetts.